 Make a stop a Gibbon Falls

-Another one of the things to do in Yellowstone National Park that takes very little effort is to visit Gibbon Falls.
-The roadside cascade between Madison and Norris Junctions can be viewed just steps from your vehicle and is worth a few moments to stop and observe.
+Another great thing to see in Yellowstone National Park, that takes very little effort, is Gibbon Falls.
+The roadside cascade between Madison and Norris Junctions can be viewed just steps from your vehicle and is worth a few moments to stop.

 See Yellowstone’s largest geothermal area

-Yellowstone’s Lower Geyser Basin is the Park’s largest geothermal area spanning nearly 29 square kilometres (18 sq mi).
+Yellowstone’s Lower Geyser Basin is the Park’s largest geothermal area spanning nearly 29-sq km (18-sq mi).
 The wide-ranging features including mud pots, geysers, springs and fumaroles exist in various clusters scattered over the area, with the Firehole River running down the middle.

 Witness the colours of Midway Geyser Basin

-Midway Geyser Basin is home to THAT hot spring, you know the one: electric blue through turquoise bordered by vibrant bands of yellow and orange.
+Midway Geyser Basin is home to THAT hot spring.
+You know the one: electric blue bordered by vibrant bands of yellow and orange.
 Its name is Grand Prismatic Spring and it is not alone.
 Along with Excelsior Spring, these two stunners are the largest geothermal features in the entire Park.

 Midway Geyser Basin is, as the name suggests, located between Upper and Lower Geyser Basins along the west side of Grand Loop Road.
 Go early or late, this Basin is hopping with tourists throughout the middle of the day.

 Watch Old Faithful blow in Upper Geyser Basin